jake-hannahan/Vibe-Check/README.md

 #### [Wireframe](https://gitlab.com/vibe-check/module3-project-gamma/-/blob/main/docs/wireframe.png)

 ## Intended Market

-##### Everyone down for a good vibe
+##### Everyone down for a good vibe.

 ## Functionality

 #### Users can:

-* Create an account to explore.
+-   Create an account to explore.
-* Explore vibes made by others.
+-   Explore vibes made by others.
-    * View vibe previews on Main and List Pages.
+    -   View vibe previews on Main and List Pages.
-    * Filter vibes by different moods.
+    -   Filter vibes by different moods.
-    * Listen to any vibe's playlist.
+    -   Listen to any vibe's playlist.
-* Create/Update/Delete a vibe.
+-   Create/Update/Delete a vibe.
-    * With name, image, mood, activities, and a playlist.
+    -   With name, image, mood, activities, and a playlist.
-* See their vibes My Vibes.
+-   See their vibes My Vibes.

 ## Project Initialization

 To vibe out on your local machine follow these steps.

 1. Clone the repository to your local machine.
 1. CD into vibe-check.
 1. Create a .env
-    * Windows command: `type nul > .env`
+    - Windows command: `type nul > .env`
-    * Mac command: `touch .env`
+    - Mac command: `touch .env`
 1. In that .env add `SIGNING_KEY = <any string>`
-    * To get a 32-character key, open any docker container's terminal and run `openssl rand -hex 32`
+    - To get a 32-character key, open any docker container's terminal and run `openssl rand -hex 32`
 1. Run `docker volume create mongo-data`
 1. Run `docker compose up`
 1. View site at `localhost:3000`